byuflowlab/GXBeam.jl/docs/src/guide.md

 ## Creating an Assembly

-The first step for any analysis is to create an object of type `Assembly`.
+The first step for any analysis is to create an object of type [`Assembly`](@ref).
 This object stores the properties of each of the points and beam elements in our model.

 To create an object of type Assembly we need the following:
  - An array of points
  - The starting point for each beam element
  - The ending point for each beam element
+ - The frame of reference for each beam element, specified as a 3x3 direction cosine matrix
  - The stiffness or compliance matrix for each beam element
- - The mass or inverse mass matrix for each beam element (for dynamic simulations)
+ - The mass or inverse mass matrix for each beam element, for dynamic simulations
- - Rotation matrices for each beam element which transform from the global frame to the undeformed local beam frame.

-In case the beam elements are curved we can also manually provide the length and midpoint of each beam element.
-This is not necessary for straight beam elements.
+ - The element length and midpoint, if the element is curved

 We will first focus on the geometry.
 We start by defining the straight section of the beam.
 This section extends from (2.5, 0, 0) to (34, 0, 0).
-Its local undeformed coordinate frame is the same as the global coordinate frame.
+The local coordinate frame for this section of the beam is the same as the global coordinate frame.
 We will discretize this section into 10 elements.

-To aid with constructing the geometry we can use the `discretize_beam` function.
-Here we will pass in the length, starting point, and number of elements.
-The function returns the lengths, endpoints, midpoints, and frame of each beam element.
+To aid with constructing the geometry we can use the [`discretize_beam`](@ref) function.
+We pass in the length, starting point, and number of elements of the beam section to the [`discretize_beam`](@ref) function.
+The function returns the lengths, endpoints, midpoints, and reference frame of each beam element.

 ```@example guide
 # straight section of the beam